Search

 3.3 Possible course of action that can be taken in response to a problem

 The managers of a company should take appropriate action to resolve the problems so that it can help to effectively operate the business.
 The organisation can use techniques to overcome all the issues in which managers can communicate with all the employees personally so that they can analyse all their problems.
-It is very important for business entities to take immediate actions at the time when problems have been identified.
-If the managers of a company are to able to take direct actions than it can result in more problems.
+It is very important for business entities to take immediate action at the time when problems have been identified.
+If the managers of a company are to able to take direct actions then it can result in more problems.

 3.4 Evidence to justify the approach to Problem-Solving